bmino/binance-triangle-arbitrage/readme.md

 * Download a zip of the [latest release](https://github.com/bmino/binance-triangle-arbitrage/releases/latest)

 ### Configuration
 All configuration is done inside the `/config` directory.
 To setup your configuration for the first time, duplicate the `config.js.example` file and remove the ".example" extension.
-This process will need to be redone after each major version update where the configuration has changed.
+This process must be done before deploying the app for the first time and redone after each major version update where the configuration has changed.

 ### Deployment